k0kubun/activerecord-precount/README.md

 `Foo.precount(:bars)` or `Foo.eager_count(:bars)` automatically defines `bars_count` association for `Foo`.
 That enables you to preload the association and call `foo.bars_count`.

-You can manually define `bars_count` with follwoing code.
+You can manually define `bars_count` with following code.

 ```diff
  class Foo < ActiveRecord::Base